lmtdit/static-combo/README.md

 npm install
 ```

+## Start Combo

-This is the default configuration.Modify the configuration according to the static directory of your project.
+This is the demo configuration.Modify the configuration according to the static directory of your project.
 ```
 {
     "port": 3333,